SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 caught up in a world
 detached from reality.
 Cyberware, chiplife, and
-“jacking in and tuning
+"jacking in and tuning
-out” have become the
+out" have become the
 most important thing
 to this person.
 Organic
 flesh (and the needs